Mark Post: Cultured meat research

 As the Dutch government cut down subsidies for cultured meat development at the universities of Utrecht, Amsterdam and Eindhoven in 2009, jeopardising the Netherlands' international leading role, Maastricht University was able to attract an anonymous foreign investor (in 2013 revealed as Google co-founder Sergey Brin) and resume the research.
-In December 2011, Post and his team announced to conduct practical experiment into the production of lab-grown meat.
+In December 2011, Post and his team announced plans to conduct practical experiment into the production of lab-grown meat.
 They planned to produce a cultured hamburger by September 2012.
 The costs of the world's first in-vitro burger were 250,000 euros.
 Eventually, it was presented to the public, cooked and eaten on 5 August 2013 at a press conference in London.
 Austrian nutritional scientist Hanni Rützler judged it to be just like meat, although not yet as juicy.

 In June 2013 and October 2015, Post claimed that in the future, it would be possible for citizens themselves to grow their own meat at home within a period of 7 to 9 weeks.
 Also in October 2015, Post and food technologist Peter Verstrate announced the launch of their new company Mosa Meat, which seeks to bring cultured meat on the market in 2020.
 Post estimated that if the traditional meat industry were to be entirely replaced by lab-grown meat, the global cattle population could be reduced from 0.5 billion to about 30,000.

 In 2016 he was selected to join the SingularityU The Netherlands faculty due to his pioneering work in cultured meat and the sustainability of food production.

 From April 2017 on, Post's team was experimenting with tanks of 25,000 litres to grow meat in.
 The scientists were looking for an alternative for the foetal calf serum (a by-product of animal agriculture) to grow the cells in to be able to operate independently from the regular meat industry.